rpessagno/project-template/README.md

 ###Without MAMP

-If you don't need to use MAMP, comment out the following line in **gulpfile.js**:
+If your project doesn't require MAMP, comment out the following line in **gulpfile.js**:
 ```
 proxy: 'local.' + domainName + '.com'
 ```